Home Legal Product Disclosure Statement

 Forward Rate means the Spot Rate adjusted to a future date having regard primarily to the interest rates prevailing in the two currencies in the Currency Pair.

-Global Currency Account or GCA means the client account held with OFX used to receive foreign currency.
+Global Currency Account or GCA means the client account that is not a bank account, held with OFX used to receive and hold foreign currency.

-Global Currency Account Service Agreement means the agreement that we will ask you to enter into in addition to the Client Agreement and before we begin transacting with you.
+Global Currency Account Service Agreement means the agreement that we will ask you to enter into in addition to the OFX Terms and Conditions and before we begin transacting with you.

 Hedge means activity initiated in order to mitigate or reduce economic exposure to adverse price or currency movements, by taking a related offsetting or mitigating position, such as a Forward Contract or an Option.